Skip to main content

 About

-Dispatch is a single player casual action adventure game with a comedy theme.
+Dispatch is a single player casual action adventure game with romance, comedy and erotic themes.
 It was developed by AdHoc Studio and was released on October 22, 2025.
-It received overwhelmingly positive reviews from players.
+It received positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews